FT-Autonomous/f1tenth-ros-setup/README.md

        * Make sure to update USE flag for package to include the `vnc` USE Flag
        * `sudo emerge net-misc/remmina net-libs/libvncserver`

-Create a new connection to `localhost:5900` using the VNC plugin.
+Create a new connection to `localhost:5900` with the password `f1tenth` using the VNC plugin.

 On Remmina if some keystrokes are not captured such as modifier keys like shift/ctrl/alt.
 Make sure to turn on `Grab all keyboard events` on the left hand side.